zx80live/gofp/README.md

 import . "github.com/zx80live/gofp/fp"
 ```

-Or do the following steps if you want to create empty project:
+Or do the following steps if you want to create an empty project:

 1. Create new go-module project in your `$WORK_DIR` directory
 ```bash